zacharysgoldberg/ChatApp/README.md

 # ChatApp

 ## Description:
 A real-time chat application designed to facilitate seamless communication between users.
 It provides a user-friendly interface for exchanging messages, supporting both one-on-one and group conversations.
 The application prioritizes backend scalability and optimization, ensuring efficient handling of high volumes of concurrent users.
-Utilizing RESTful and WebSocket APIs, caching mechanisms, and a responsive UI.
+Utilized RESTful and WebSocket APIs, caching mechanisms, and a modern architecture.

 ## Tools Used:
 - ASP.NET Core 7